oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup.md

 Context "context-cwy64pje7gq" renamed to "one".
 ```

-You can see the progress of Terraform, and that it spends time waiting for the actions is initiates to complete, but after a while (and assuming you have enough resources available to you) you will see that the process completes.
+You can see the progress of Terraform, and that it spends time waiting for the actions it initiates to complete, but after a while (and assuming you have enough resources available to you) you will see that the process completes.
 Terraform displays it's outputs and then the script finished the work of setting up your configuration so it's ready to use.

 ### Task 5b: Confirming that the cluster was created and is running.